Congratulations on your admission to UCSB and welcome to the Department of Chemistry and Biochemistry!

 Academic Advising: All new students will be scheduled to meet with their respective area advisors during NGAT.
 The area advisors will explain coursework requirements and help students plan their schedules for the first year.
 Students are expected to register for fall quarter courses via GOLD immediately following their appointment wih the area advisor.
 A UCSB netID and password is required to log-in to GOLD.
 The department cannot begin payment and processing of fees until students have registered for at leat 8 units; 12 units are required to maintain good academic standing.
 Additional presentations on graduate requirements, how to select a group, and use of the library will also take place during New Grad Academic Training.

-Chemistry 293: The Faculty Research Seminar is a 2-unit course which takes place entirely during New Grad Academic Training.
+Chemistry 293: The Faculty Research Seminar is a 2-unit course which takes place during New Grad Academic Training.
 All new students are required to enroll for the fall quarter and attend all class sessions.
-Department faculty members will present on their active research projects for approximately 30 minutes each, giving students the opportunity to learn about ongoing research in the department and begin the process of seeking a primary research advisor.
+Faculty members will present on their active research projects, giving students the opportunity to learn about ongoing research in the department and begin the process of seeking a primary research advisor.

 TA Training: General Chemistry Laboratory Coordinator, Dr. Petra van Koppen will work with all new students in preparation for laboratory teaching assignments.
 Workshops, presentations, and assignments include Teaching Responsibilities,Teaching Problem Solving, current grad student panel discussions, lecture presentations, and initial TA meetings.
 Students will also receive a detailed Teaching Assistant Manual.

 Health & Safety Training and Exam: A mandatory Laboratory Safety Course will be taught by Environmental Health and Safety.
 Students must pass the Health and Safety exam to be eligible to hold a teaching position.